sallmamostaffa/Amazon-web-scraper/README.md

     ```bash
     jupyter notebook notebooks/price_analysis.ipynb
     ```
 - In the notebook, you can load the data, clean it, and visualize price trends.
+The cleaned data is then integrated into an interactive dashboard to facilitate easy exploration of pricing insights.

 ## Use Case for Nestlé Waters Egypt